rodneycj/Digital-Forensics-Project/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Go to the PCAP Analyzer for Splunk app
 Under Conversations, add the pcap file to analyze on various screens via “Select tcpdump files”.
+(The data provided for this lab came from the Western Regional Collegiate Cyber Defense Competition in February of 2019.)

 In the "Select Statistics", select Conversations by Packets.